liamwalsh1980/Milestone-Project-4/README.md

 - ‘Keep Shopping’ text link which takes user back to the products page
 - ‘Secure Checkout’ button which takes the user to a secure payment page to complete their order.

+I decided to added a mobile and desktop version of this page.
+On mobile the layout is veritcally aligned and on desktop the layout is horizontal.
+This provided better UX for customers when they are reviewing their shopping cart.
+The only issue that on desktop the decrement button doesn't stop as it should when it goes to zero.
+It keeps going into minus numbers which is a bug which i attempted to fix.
+Further information can be found on the testing section of this readme.

 [Back to top ⇧](#the-bike-shop)

 ### Checkout Page